 - Fill a sock with rice and place it in the freezer.

 Apply cold therapy for no more than 20 minutes at a time with at least 2 hours rest between applications.
 Place a towel or protective barrier between your skin and the ice pack.
 Check your skin regularly to ensure it’s not being damaged by too much cold.

-Change it up after a day or two of rest
+Change it up after a day or two of rest.

 After 24 to 72 hours, you may consider: